NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 For this example one can use the USGS CSM sensor as well, as shown in :numref:`csm_minirf`.

-See :numref:`nextsteps` for a discussion about various speed-vs-quality choices.
+See :numref:`nextsteps` for a discussion about various speed-vs-quality choices when running stereo.

 .. _aster: